neondatabase/neon/README.md

 ### Postgres-specific terms

-Due to Neon's very close relation with PostgreSQL internals, there are numerous specific terms used.
+Due to Neon's very close relation with PostgreSQL internals, numerous specific terms are used.
-Same applies to certain spelling: i.e. we use MB to denote 1024 * 1024 bytes, while MiB would be technically more correct, it's inconsistent with what PostgreSQL code and its documentation use.
+The same applies to certain spelling: i.e. we use MB to denote 1024 * 1024 bytes, while MiB would be technically more correct, it's inconsistent with what PostgreSQL code and its documentation use.

 To get more familiar with this aspect, refer to: